ocrearyy/Space-Travelers/README.md

 To get a local copy up and running follow this simple step:

 - Clone repository to your local machine: ``
-- Run `npm install` to install dependencies
+- Run `npm install` to install dependencies.

 ### Run web package